 During the blending process, eau-de-vie of different ages, or even made in different parts of the Cognac region, are combined in a process called marriage.
 Like the institution of the same name, a truly great marriage has the potential to make a sum that is greater, more complex and infinitely more beautiful than its parts.

-After five generations, the Naud family knows what it takes to blend a spectacular cognac, and their cellar master, Christophe, is unfailing in his talent and skill (you can read more about Christophe Faure and his work on page 45).
+After five generations, the Naud family knows what it takes to blend a spectacular cognac, and their cellar master, Christophe, is unfailing in his talent and skill.
 But all three men were eager to use their skills in new and exciting ways.

 Pierre underlines: “Cognac is our core spirit, because we’re winegrowers and distillers first and foremost.
 But we started bringing in innovations, just as Emile and my father had done.”